EPBCproject/pymscrape/README.md

     ```
     This will download other necessary python packages, and put them into an
     conda environment called pymscrape.
 Environments make it possible to run
     different versions of python with different combinations of packages on the same system.
-Activate your new pymscrape conda environment by typing
+If the environment could not be created using the YML file given above, try instead
     ```
+    conda env create -f pymscrape_unfrozen.yml
+    ```
+    This will allow conda to try to choose the best versions of each piece of python software for your system, rather than using the fixed versions specified in the other YML files.

+    Once created, activate your new pymscrape conda environment by typing
+    ```
     conda activate pymscrape
     ```
-    1. On Windows systems, the python package `bezier` needs to be installed manually.
+    1. On Windows systems, the python package `bezier` needs to be installed manually due to an [open issue](https://github.com/dhermes/bezier/issues/237) with bezier's prebuilt binaries on Windows 10.
 Open the Powershell and type

         ```
         $BEZIER_NO_EXTENSION=$true